 Required Skills of a Big Data Engineer

 Big Data Engineers need to have knowledge of programming languages, databases, and data processing tools in general.
 Let’s quickly take a look at the top skills of a Big Data Engineer.

 Machine Learning (ML) is one of the quintessential skills that can lead to a successful Big Data career.
 Machine Learning makes sorting and processing large volumes of data easier and quicker, and not to mention, Big Data helps in building Machine Learning algorithms as processing datasets is part of the ‘learning’ process.
 Big Data Engineers are expected to have knowledge of writing algorithms and using them during data ingestion.

-- Database skills and tools: Data storage, searching, and organization are all in the core of databases.
+Data storage, searching, and organization is all at the core of databases.
 Hence, it is extremely crucial to understand the structure and language of databases.
 There are two primary types of databases—SQL-based and NoSQL-based.
-NoSQL databases have become increasingly popular and include key-value cache (Coherence, Ignite, and Hazelcast), object database (ZopeDB and Prest), tuple store (Apache River), key-value store (Aerospike), document store (IBM Domino, BaseX, and Clusterpoint), wide column store (Amazon DynamoDB and Cassandra), and native multi-model database (MarkLogic and Cosmos DB).
+NoSQL databases have become increasingly popular and include a key-value cache (Coherence, Ignite, and Hazelcast), object database (ZopeDB and Prest), tuple store (Apache River), a key-value store (Aerospike), document store (IBM Domino, BaseX, and Clusterpoint), wide column store (Amazon DynamoDB and Cassandra), and native multi-model database (MarkLogic and Cosmos DB).

 Hadoop consists of a series of open-source libraries used to process huge datasets over large numbers of servers and devices simultaneously.
 Depending on the data and the mode it runs in, Hadoop has varying degrees of scalability.
 Data Engineers should be familiar with the modes and the purpose of each.
 They should also know which tools are available to them and where Hadoop is applicable in a dataset.